 Capulets vs Montagues.
 Nike vs Adidas.
-Newcastle vs Sunderland.
-From literature and history to sports and brands, our world is full of rivals.
+Manchester City vs Liverpool.
+From literature and history books to sports and brands, our world is full of rivals.
 And here’s another one: Microsoft Dynamics 365 CRM vs Salesforce.
-Which CRM system reigns supreme?
+Which CRM system is better?

 Microsoft Dynamics 365 CRM vs Salesforce: A summary

 If you’ve only got two minutes to spare, here’s a quick comparison.

 |There’s a cloud version and an on-premises version.||Designed and built exclusively for the cloud.|

 |Not as many integrations as Salesforce on Microsoft AppSource.
 But, Microsoft offer more native integrations - no connectors requited.||Over 3,000 apps available on AppExchange and there's a partner program too.|